gtxaspec/wz_flash-helper/docs/README_switch_firmware_thingino.md

 > **❗ WARNING:**
 > - Be careful to download the correct thingino build corresponding with your camera SoC (eg. `t31a` and `t31x` are different).
 Using the wrong build would brick your camera.
-> - Don't download thingino official U-boot image because it doesn't support booting from SD card kernel that wz_flash-helper relies on to work.
-> - Don't download thingino official firmware because there are still issues with GPIOs that makes SD card and Wi-Fi unsuable.

-Download thingino firmware image from [thingino Releases](https://github.com/themactep/thingino-firmware/releases/tag/firmware), thenrename the file to `thingino_[SoC]_firmware.bin` and place it under the `wz_flash-helper/restore/thingino/` directory on your SD card.
+Download thingino firmware image from [thingino Releases](https://github.com/themactep/thingino-firmware/releases/tag/firmware), then rename the file to `thingino_[SoC]_firmware.bin` and place it under the `wz_flash-helper/restore/thingino/` directory on your SD card.

 **Step 4: Generate .sha256sum files** using [this guide](https://github.com/archandanime/wz_flash-helper/blob/main/docs/README_FAQs.md#how-can-i-generate-sha256sum-files-for-partition-images)